Sumner Station Improvements

 Project budget: $52.4 million

-Timeline: All access improvements will be completed by 2021
+Timeline: Garage construction begins in 2019 and will open for public use in 2021.
+All access improvements will be completed by 2023

 No events are scheduled